 About the training provider

 North West Learning Partnership School Direct is an established and successful School Direct Provider.
 As one of only 40 Maths Hubs in the country, we are able to provide outstanding training at the forefront of developments in Mathematics education.
-The partnership continues to be above the National norm for School Direct provision and are classed as a high flying partnership in terms of numbers of applications and successful recruitment.
+Our affiliation with North West Learning Partnership enables us to offer high quality training in all areas of the school curriculum and external audits have recognised this provision as “Outstanding”.
 The one year in school training for graduates is provided by Serving Head Teachers, Senior Leaders, SLEs/ PDLs and other specialists in their field based at our Strategic Partner schools in close partnership with Liverpool John Moores University.
 Training with us also means that you will benefit from

 High employment rates

-- Only Good to Outstanding schools within our Alliance are used for placements
+Only Good to Outstanding schools within our Partnership are used for placements

 Highly effective school based tutors.
 All of a senior level with a wealth of experience or are Specialist Leaders in their field of expertise (SLEs)